 - Students have access to a dedicated space where they can work on their courses.
-A facilitator provides guidance, coaching, and support to students as they work. - In addition to engaging with their online classwork, the space will also host a variety of cultural events and activities, such as: - o Conversation clubs where students can practice their language skills in a casual setting - Guest lectures from native speakers to expose students to different accents and cultural perspectives - Workshops and hands-on activities that allow students to engage with the culture, such as cooking classes and art workshops - o Movie nights, where students watch and discuss films in the target language - o Cultural fairs, where students can learn about different cultures and participate in cultural activities and games
+A facilitator provides guidance, coaching, and support to students as they work. - In addition to providing an engaging workspace, the Lab will also host a variety of cultural events and activities, such as: - Conversation clubs where students can practice their language skills in a casual setting - Guest lectures from native speakers to expose students to different accents and cultural perspectives - Workshops and hands-on activities that allow students to engage with the culture, such as cooking classes and art workshops - Movie nights, where students watch and discuss films in the target language - Cultural fairs, where students can learn about different cultures and participate in cultural activities and games